Esri/inspire_open_data/gdb-encoding/PlannedLandUse.md

 This section describes which transformation rules with which parameters are applied to the PlannedLandUse conceptual model before applying the general rules of this encoding rule:

-1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
+1. Substitute all attributes that have a property type with a Codelist Stereotype through an inline codelist reference using `MT008()`.
 2. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-3. Substitute all occurences of LegislationCitation and DocumentCitation with the Simple Citation through Rule `MT007()`
+3. Substitute all occurrences of LegislationCitation and DocumentCitation with the Simple Citation through Rule `MT007()`